 - Completed 7,177 occupancy and fire protection systems inspections (8% increase) - Made initial contact with all our Multi-Family Residential complexes, obtained updated contact information, distributed nine separate safety messages to over 6,000 individual residential units, inspected 44 complexes. - Started partnerships and working group with the goal to reduce falls for the elderly and provide other needed services to reduce injury and calls for emergency response. - Ensured all cities/jurisdictions have incorporated Appendix D of the Fire Code into their engineering standards. - All Fire Prevention Personnel received over 40 hours of fire code and leadership training to enhance our ability to apply the safety provisions of the code in efforts to ensure the safety of those who enter a public space. - Launched a comprehensive cloud based digital inspection program (LIV) for use by our fire crews and inspectors, with data analytic capabilities to help a more targeted approach with the end goal of improving safety for our citizens as they enter a public space.
-Battalion Chiefs have access to quarterly progress reports to assure all business are receiving safety inspections. - o Issued 938 Hazardous Material Permits, a 10% increase.
+Battalion Chiefs have access to quarterly progress reports to assure all business are receiving safety inspections. - Issued 938 Hazardous Material Permits, a 10% increase. - Nationally recognized Fire Inspector II and Fire Inspector I certifications received by three personnel - Juvenile Fire Setters Program revamped and implemented in partnership with Special Enforcement Division.